szymonm/pwir-cuda-labs/lab2/README.md

 # Lab 2 - matrix multiplication case study

 Matrix multiplication is one of the fundamental computational problems arising in many applications.
-During this lab we focus on implementing matrix multiplication on CUDA device.
+During this lab we focus on implementing matrix multiplication on a CUDA device.

 ## Naive version